nuuuwan/elections_lk_2023/README.md

 ### 2.0.0 (CURRENT RELEASE)

 * Made some significant changes.
-Will break most code written in 1.x.x.
+Will break most code written in 1.x.x. #BREAKING